Doctors Note Logo

 Final Thoughts

 Calf pain when walking that goes away at rest is a classic sign of vascular claudication, often due to atherosclerotic narrowing of leg arteries.
 Early recognition and management can improve your walking ability, quality of life, and long-term cardiovascular health.
-Don't ignore persistent symptoms—discuss them with your doctor, and consider checking your symptoms using a free online tool for Arteriosclerosis Obliterans to better understand what you might be experiencing.
+Don't ignore persistent symptoms—discuss them with your doctor, and if you're unsure what's causing your leg pain, try Ubie's AI-powered symptom assessment for personalized insights before your appointment.

 If you have any warning signs or concerns about serious vascular or cardiac conditions, please speak to a doctor promptly.
 Your health and well-being are too important to delay.